If you’re buying a tablet for your kids then here’s some of the best you can find right now

 Best tablets for kids buying guide

 The children’s tablet market isn’t huge, so picking a slate that’s right for your child is actually fairly difficult.
 While some manufacturers have started to market budget tablets as child-friendly, and other brands pitch products directly at children, they don’t always offer the best deal.
-To help any parent on the market for a kid-friendly tablet, we’ve sifted through the top-rated tablets to bring you five options that are sure to delight any child.
+To help any parent on the market for a kid-friendly tablet, we’ve sifted through the top-rated tablets to bring you six options that are sure to delight any child.

 Aside from cost, the primary criteria for choosing a kids’ tablet should be its build quality.
 Not only does it need to have a decent chassis surrounded by a slightly rugged material, but an official, IP-certified splash-proof rating – such as IP52 – will be a welcome addition too.